 Here are a few additional suggestions to help in your activism brainstorming:

 FIRE has published a series of concise and easy-to-understand guides on free speech and due process issues on campus.
 You can request copies of FIRE’s Guides or read them online to learn more about civil liberties at America’s colleges and universities.

 Invite a FIRE staffer to speak at your school to discuss free speech or due process issues on your campus.
-Alternatively, think about bringing politically diverse speakers to campus so that you and your campus community have the opportunity to hear from a variety of perspectives on important topics.
+Alternatively, think about bringing politically diverse speakers to campus so that your campus community will have the opportunity to hear from a variety of perspectives.

 Far too many colleges across the country fail to live up to their free speech obligations in policy and in practice.
 Being aware of these problematic policies is the first step toward changing them and spreading awareness about them on your campus.

 By voicing your opinions on any issue, you can ignite discussion on your campus and flex your free speech muscles.
-Op-eds are an awesome platform for urging your school to adopt the Chicago Statement or to eliminate restrictive (and possibly unconstitutional) free speech zone policies.
 Check out our tips for advice on how to submit your op-ed to a campus newspaper or professional publication.